Frequently Asked Questions (FAQ)

 Question: Where did the resources included in the course come from?

-Answer: The EdTech Center @ World Education provides technical assistance and professional learning to adult education programs across the U.S. Through our work with IDEAL Consortium member states, our mLearning Community of Practice, and our Digital US partners (among other initiatives!), we have a bird’s eye view on instructional and programmatic innovation as it is happening.
+Answer: The EdTech Center @ World Education provides technical assistance and professional learning to adult education programs across the U.S. Through our work with IDEAL Consortium member states, our mLearning Leadership Team, and our Digital US partners (among other initiatives!), we have a bird’s eye view on instructional and programmatic innovation as it is happening.
 Each practitioner who’s work appears here was asked if we could share it, and they graciously agreed.
 If you see work here, know that we are grateful!

 Question: Am I allowed to use the resources and examples here in my own class?